Anne Boleyn. Her Life as told by Lancelot de Carle's 1536 Letter.

 Great x 2 Grandmother: Marie Valois Duchess Cleves 4 x Great Grand Daughter of King Edward I of England

-Great x 4 Grandfather: Albert Wittelsbach I Duke Bavaria 4 x Great Grand Son of King Henry "Curtmantle" II of England
+Great x 4 Grandfather: Albert Wittelsbach I Duke Lower Bavaria 4 x Great Grand Son of King Henry "Curtmantle" II of England

 Great x 3 Grandmother: Margaret Wittelsbach Duchess Burgundy 5 x Great Grand Daughter of King Henry "Curtmantle" II of England

-Great x 4 Grandmother: Margaret Silesia
+Great x 4 Grandmother: Margaret of Silesia Duchesa Lowwer Bavaria

 King James IV of Scotland 4 x Great Grand Son of King Edward III of England